A measure theoretic result for approximation by Delone sets

 This implies that there is a constant $K>0$ (depending only on $r$ and $R$) with the property that

-Since the sum of the measures of the sets $\mc{A}_n'$ diverges, by standard arguments from probability theory (see \cite[Lemma 2.3]{Harm1998}), it follows that the set of $x$ which fall in infinitely many of the sets $\mc{A}_n'$has measure greater than or equal to $(b-a)K$.
-Finally, supposing still that the divergence condition \eqref{eqn.PsiDiv} holds, let $\mc{W}\subseteq\R$ be the set of $x\in\R$ for which the inequality \eqref{eqn.PsiIneq} is satisfied by infinitely many $n\in\N$ and $y\in Y$.
+Since the sum of the measures of the sets $\mc{A}_n'$ diverges, by standard arguments from probability theory (see \cite[Lemma~2.3]{Harm1998}), it follows that the set of $x$ which fall in infinitely many of the sets $\mc{A}_n'$ has measure greater than or equal to $(b-a)K$.
+For the final step of the proof, we could appeal directly to \cite[Proposition 1]{BereDickVela2006}.
+For completeness, we provide the following simple argument.
+Supposing still that the divergence condition \eqref{eqn.PsiDiv} holds, let $\mc{W}\subseteq\R$ be the set of $x\in\R$ for which the inequality \eqref{eqn.PsiIneq} is satisfied by infinitely many $n\in\N$ and $y\in Y$.
 If it were the case that $\lambda (\mc{W}^c)>0$ then, by the Lebesgue density theorem \cite[Theorem 3.21]{Foll1984}, we could find a point of metric density $x_0$ of the set $\mc{W}^c$.
 However, this would imply that

 which contradicts \eqref{eqn.LimSupMeas}.
-Therefore we conclude that $\lambda(\mc{W}^c)=0$, thereby completing the proof of our main result.
+Therefore, we conclude that $\lambda(\mc{W}^c)=0$, thereby completing the proof of our main result.

 {

 MB: Fakult\"{a}t f\"{u}r Mathematik, Universit\"{a}t Bielefeld,\\ 33501 Bielefeld, Germany.\\ mbaake@math.uni-bielefeld.de\\

 AH: Department of Mathematics, University of Houston,\\ Houston, TX, United States.\\ haynes@math.uh.edu}